tbp.monty.frameworks.utils#

 - Returns:

-- get_curvature_at_point(point_cloud, center_id, normal)[source]#
+- curvature_at_point(point_cloud, center_id, normal)[source]#

-Compute principal curvatures from point cloud.
+Compute principal curvatures from a point cloud.

 - Parameters:

-center_id – center point around which the local curvature is estimated
+center_id – Center point around which the local curvature is estimated.

-normal – surface normal at the center point
+normal – Surface normal at the center point.

 - Returns: